sunnyasg/Keggle/Readme.md

 (*NOTE: The very first time you run the project it may take a couple of minutes as it will also install all necessary R libraries.
 These are listed in the library.R file in the R_code directory*).

-[1] Please open and source the file RunStudy.R
+[1] Please open and source the file SAS_RunStudy.R

-This will reproduce the default report and slides of this project, as well as  start the web-application for this project
+This will reproduce the default report of this project, as well as  start the web-application for this project

-You can then click on the generated HTML files in the doc directory to view the report or the slides.
+You can then click on the generated HTML files in the doc directory to view the report.

 **MODIFYING AND RE-RUNNING**

 [2] To modify the project parameters, please edit them in the file

-RunStudy.R
+SAS_RunStudy.R

 and source this file again.
-A new report, slides, and (if needed) web application will be launched.
+A new report will be launched.

 (NOTE: if the web application is running, you will need to first stop that by clicking on the "stop" button in the concole window of your Rstudio)